D-arabinitol 4-dehydrogenase

-D-arabinitol + NAD+ D-xylulose + NADH + H+

-Thus, the two substrates of this enzyme are D-arabinitol and NAD+, whereas its 3 products are D-xylulose, NADH, and H+.
+Its two substrates are D-arabinitol and oxidised nicotinamide adenine dinucleotide (NAD+).
+The products are D-xylulose, reduced cofactor NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is D-arabinitol:NAD+ 4-oxidoreductase.
 Other names in common use include D-arabitol dehydrogenase and arabitol dehydrogenase.
 This enzyme participates in pentose and glucuronate interconversions and fructose and mannose metabolism.